50 Things You Should Know Before Moving To NYC

 And it’s pretty great, as you can be whatever you want and simply don’t care, so no one will stop you.

-- You may get a lot of rejections when looking for a job, apartment or a date.
+- You may get a lot of rejections when looking for a job, apartment or date.

-Remember that you perfect job, date, whatever, is out there, just grab it!
+Remember that your perfect job, date, whatever, is out there, just grab it!

 - Staring into the windows of the building across the street might be really exciting.

 Just don’t get overexcited, if you know what I’m saying.

 - You won’t have free time for strangers.